Month: October 2004 (Page 2 of 3)

 We departed from Indy around 6:30, and after two straight nights with less than five hours of sleep, I was dragging a little to say the least.
 While the other guys in our van were cracking open beers by 8:30, I held out until we were encamped in our tailgating spot in South Bend.
 I thought it better to wait and actually see that game than be ready for a nap at kickoff.
 We met up with a friend of the group who now lives in Chicago at his parents’ tailgate.
 They have a primo spot in the lot right next to the stadium.
 Hearing that a bunch of guys from Indy were coming up, his mom put some serious effort into the pre-game food.
 Sandwiches made on focaccia bread.
 Deviled eggs.
 Brownies.
 Two different home made dips.
 Cookies.
 Two different kinds of store-bought wings.
 It was ridiculous.
 We all stood around hungrily eyeing the food, thinking it was for a larger group that us.
 She said, “Boys, I made all this food for you, so you’d better eat it.”
 Very nice.
 We proceeded to engorge ourselves.

 One of the more interesting things to watch on game day in South Bend is the nearly endless stream of private aircraft that fly in all morning.
 At least every 30 seconds another small jet would sail over the stadium towards the airport.
-If Sean Murray weren’t on his honeymoon, I’m sure he’d make a crack about the Pope somehow being involved.
+If Sean M. weren’t on his honeymoon, I’m sure he’d make a crack about the Pope somehow being involved.
 It was quite impressive to see all the air traffic, though.
 During the game, once commercial traffic resumed, planes came just over the edge of the stadium.
 I think that would be a pretty cool site to fly into South Bend during a game.

 When you have nearly four hours to tailgate, you have to pace yourself.
 So naturally the one hard partier in our group handed us shots of what we thought were Jagermeister as soon as we set up shop.
 We all wrinkled our noses and tried to protest, but he insisted.
 Thankfully, they were half Jager, half Red Bull and they went down fairly smoothly.
 There were Purdue fans everywhere, so there was lots of trash talking, some of it friendly, some of it not so nice.
 What cracks me up about ND games are how many people with other affiliations you see.
 I saw shirts from almost every Big 10 school, four Big 12 schools, ACC schools, Pac 10 schools, etc. It’s as if people want you to know that they’re there for the spectacle more than to root for the Irish.